Planning a new baby in a blended family

 As a couple, you can do a lot to help your other children adjust when you bring your new baby home.
 Here are some ideas:

 - If your children are jealous of the baby, try to accept their feelings.
-But you can also let them know that you expect them to behave in a safe way around the baby – for example, to be gentle with the baby.
+But you can also let them know that you expect them to behave in a safe and gentle way around the baby.

 - Look for ways to make all children feel special at different times – for example, on birthdays and when they achieve something, like a good grade at school.

-- Keep the contact you have with your children and their routines consistent, especially in the early months.
+- Keep your children’s routines consistent, especially in the early months.
 If you’re going to make changes to family routines, try to do it gradually.

 - Show your children how they can play safely with the baby, or give older children small responsibilities like walking the baby around the garden in a pram.
 When children help out like this, congratulate them on being such a great big brother or sister.